Solak-Discord/solly/README.md

 # Installation / Running the Bot

 1. `npm install`
-2. Request a configuration file from any `@Bot Dev`.
+2. Set up a `config.json` with webhooks and overriden `OWNER` permissions.
 3. Set your development TOKEN variable in `.env`.
 4. Set your environment ENVIRONMENT variable in `.env`.